Campus Improvement Plan

 Strategy's Expected Result/Impact: Maintaining clear safety protocols throughout the school year.

-Staff Responsible for Monitoring: All staff at SOE
+Staff Responsible for Monitoring: Campus Safety Officer; All staff at SOE

 Performance Objective 3 - EMERGENCY OPERATIONS